 Many thanks and appreciation to: Penn State Teaching and Learning with Technology Innovation and University Libraries for providing the grant to create this book, and my instructional tech design team, Sara M. Davis, Instructional Designer, and Bradley Antill, Instructional Production Specialist, for their tremendous guidance and support.

-Special thanks also to Adrianna Dunn, my Teaching and Research Assistant, whose research and organizational prowess contributed greatly to this project, and to Jeremy Ulm for his assistance with IP related items.
+Heartfelt thanks also to Adrianna Dunn and Lauren Stahl, my Teaching and Research Assistants, whose research and organizational prowess contributed greatly to this project; and, Cassidy R. Prince for her help with figures.